Tori Spelling Surprises Hubby Dean McDermott With Expensive Gold Roses On Father’s Day

 The gift created some chatter across social media about whether it’s appropriate or not to give a man flowers as a gift.

-Other commenters took note of the $200+ price tag of the roses and remarked on how expensive the flowers were and suggested Spelling shouldn’t be making such lavish purchases due to her debts.
+Other commenters took note of the $200 price mark of the roses and remarked on how expensive the flowers were and suggested Spelling shouldn’t be making such lavish purchases due to her debts.

 City National Bank sued Tori and her husband Dean in December 2016 for failing to pay back a $400,000 loan that was granted to them back in 2010, according to Radar Online.